KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 ![Export and Alarming in other units](../../img/roadmap/MultipleDevicesExporWithCustomUnits.png)

 #### Performance
 We optimize various methods by caching data in order to quickly load various components.
-Performance is always a feature and we will further improve it.
+Performance is always a feature, and we will further improve it.
 Every API call using the Permanent Access Token was ~1 sec because the 1 sec was needed for the authentication process.
 We cache this now and only the first API call has now 1 sec, all other generic calls should be around 50-100ms.
 ![Performance](../../img/roadmap/performance.png)